llm-d-incubation/llm-d-infra/quickstarts/docs/getting-started-inferencing.md

 PREFILL_PODS=$(kubectl get pods --no-headers -n ${NAMESPACE} -l "llm-d.ai/role=prefill" -o custom-columns=":metadata.name")
 ```

-Typically this won't be as necessary because prefill does better with lower parallelism, and currently all of our quickstarts use 1 prefill instance.
+Typically this won't be as necessary because prefill does better with lower parallelism, and currently all of our guides use 1 prefill instance.

 ### `grep`ing out noise from logs